jonatanpedersen/fun-with-events/README.md

 Note: You need RabbitMQ and MongoDB.
 The application connects to ```amqp://guest:guest@localhost:5672``` and ```mongodb://localhost:27017/test``` by default.

-### Core Concepts
+### Responsibilities

 #### write api
- * Listens for commands and dispatches them to handlers that consume and append events from and to event streams.
-The event streams persist and publish events.
+ * Listens for commands and dispatches them to handlers that read and append events from and to event streams.
+The event streams persists events to storage and publishes events to a message queue

 #### read api
- * Listens for events and dispatches them to handlers that update view models.
+ * Listens for events and dispatches them to handlers that update view models
- * Listens for queries and dispatches them to handlers that serve view models.
+ * Listens for queries and dispatches them to handlers that serve view models

 #### ui
- * Serves static html files.
+ * Serve static html files
+ * Send commands to the write api
+ * Send queries to the read api

 #### command
 Something that describes a desired mutation of a domain object.
 Consists of a name and some parameters.